jungho/k8s-bootcamp/ingress/README.md

 *Note:  The nginx ingress controller accesses the API Server to read resources.
 Hence, it must be authorized to access the API Server.

+## Routing Across Namespaces ##

+It is important to note that ingress rules are scoped to namespaces and those rules are not aware of services in other namespaces.
+For example, let's say you have a service named `books` in namespace `online` and another service also named `books` in namespace `bricksandmortar`, you can't have an ingress resource with a rule to route to `books.online` or `books.bricksandmortar`.
+Instead, you would have to have separate ingress resources in each namespace that has a rule to route to the `books` service in that namespace.
+You would then deploy a single ingress controller that would consume all the ingress resources across all namespaces.
+This also means that you need to ensure route rule do not overlap across ingress rules.
+See this long github issue for the background context of this design decision. https://github.com/kubernetes/kubernetes/issues/17088.

+Note, another way to specify routing rules that recognizes `service.namespace` pattern, you can use [Ambassador](https://www.getambassador.io/) which uses Envoy Proxy behind the scenes.

 ## Reference ##

 * [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)